home-assistant-HomeWhiz/home-assistant-HomeWhiz/README.md

 ### Option 1.
 Using HACS (Recommended)

-1. Add this repository to [HACS custom repositories](https://hacs.xyz/docs/faq/custom_repositories/)
-2. Search for `home-assistant-homewhiz` on HACS integration page
+1. Search for `HomeWhiz` on the HACS integration page (this integration is part of the HACS default repository meaning it is not necessary to add this integration manually via custom repositories)
-3. Install the integration and Restart Home Assistant
+2. Install the integration and Restart Home Assistant

 ### Option 2.
 Manually

-1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
+1. Using the tool of choice, open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
-2. If you do not have a `custom_components` directory (folder) there, you need to create it.
+2. If you do not have a `custom_components` directory there, you need to create it.
-3. In the `custom_components` directory (folder) create a new folder called `HomeWhiz`.
+3. In the `custom_components` directory create a new folder called `HomeWhiz`.
-4. Download _all_ the files from the `custom_components/HomeWhiz/` directory (folder) in this repository.
+4. Download _all_ files from the `custom_components/HomeWhiz/` directory in this repository.
-5. Place the files you downloaded in the new directory (folder) you created.
+5. Place the files you downloaded in the new directory you created.
 6. Restart Home Assistant

 ## Configuration